 Three reasons to visit Inverness:

-- The military history - visit nearby Culloden Battlefield, where Bonnie Prince Charlie's Jacobite army were massacred by government soldiers in 1746, before exploring Fort George, the military stronghold built by King George II following the rebellion.
+- The military history - visit nearby Culloden Battlefield, where Bonnie Prince Charlie's Jacobite army were massacred by government soldiers in 1746, before exploring Fort George (winter opening times TBC), the military stronghold built by King George II following the rebellion.

-- Quirky things to do - follow the River Ness walk, which crosses the river by hopping over three of the River Ness Islands, see a scale model Titanic at Ship Space and browse a treasure trove of second hand books at Leakey's Bookshop.
+- Quirky things to do - follow the River Ness walk, which crosses the river by hopping over three of the River Ness Islands, and browse a treasure trove of second hand books at Leakey's Bookshop.

 - The loch - located just outside the city, Loch Ness boasts towering mountains on both sides and a depth of 227 m.
 Nothing quite prepares you for your first glimpse of this vast expanse of water.
 Could there be a monster hiding in its depths?

-Don't miss: Clava Cairns, Eden Court Theatre, Inverness Museum and Art Gallery, Inverness Botanic Garden.
+Don't miss: Clava Cairns, Eden Court Theatre (all live performances are cancelled.
+Online events are scheduled), Inverness Museum and Art Gallery, Inverness Botanic Garden.

 Plan your trip: